Digital-Use-Conditions/duc-schema/README.md

 - conditionTerm: Time limit on use (DUO:0000025), rule: Obligated, scope: Whole of asset, conditionParameter: Month (UO:0000035), conditionParameterValue: 12

 ## Extending ontologies
-DUC can be used with either free text descriptions of use conditions.
-It works particularly well with concepts designed as part of the Common Conditions of Use Elements (CCEs).
+DUC can be used with either free text descriptions of use conditions or controlled vocabulary/ontology terms.

+It works particularly well with "non-directional" concepts designed as part of the Common Conditions of Use Elements (CCEs).
 More information about CCEs is available from the [CCEs pre-print](https://doi.org/10.5281/zenodo.8200044).

 But DUC can also extend existing controlled vocabularies/ontologies to define more detailed terms.
 For example, ontologies with entities with a web URI can be used such as [DUO](https://www.ebi.ac.uk/ols/ontologies/duo), [ICO](https://www.ebi.ac.uk/ols/ontologies/ico), [SNOMED](https://www.ebi.ac.uk/ols/ontologies/snomed), [DOID](https://www.ebi.ac.uk/ols/ontologies/doid), [UO](https://www.ebi.ac.uk/ols/ontologies/uo), and many others.
 By adopting controlled terms DUC affords more machine readibility and interpretation to further facilitate data findability and access.